-This section proposes the generalized OQS model based on the $f$-divergence in the $T$-way contingency tables.
-It is a generalization to $T$-way tables of the OQS [$f$] model for the two-way contingency tables proposed in \citet{KA07}.
-Let
+This section proposes the OQS model based on $f$-divergence, which we refer to as the OQS$[f]$ model throughout the paper.
+This model generalizes the concept of OQS model using $f$-divergence for $T$-way contingency tables.
+It extends the OQS$[f]$ model for two-way contingency tables proposed by \citet{kateri2007Class} to $T$-way tables.
+Define

 We consider the case of $T=3$.
 Consider an $r^{3}$ dimensional multinomial distribution with probability vector

 where ``$\top$'' denotes the transpose.
 In addition, let $\bm{q}$ be a set of all cell probabilities equal to $1/r^{3}$, i.e., $\boldsymbol{q}=(1/r^{3},\dots,1/r^{3})^{\top}$.
 Consider all probability vectors $\boldsymbol{\pi}$ such that